 Bad idea.
 Before conducting an interview, the interviewer should have read the candidate’s resume and prepared a list of clarifying questions.
 Anything less, and it’ll be painfully obvious that the organization doesn’t take hiring too seriously and perhaps doesn’t hold its managers accountable for quality management, both of which are telling to astute talent and also make for a frustrating interview.

 Maybe the interviewer already knows who he wants to hire and is being told by senior management to interview other candidates anyway as a “formality.”
-Maybe the interviewer is really bad at interviewing and finds the entire process a complete waste of time.
+Maybe the interviewer is terrible at interviewing and finds the entire process a complete waste of time.
 Or, perhaps this interview is just one too many for the day/week/afternoon.
-Regardless, the interviewer’s body language is implying as though the candidate is imposing and the interviewer would rather be somewhere else.
+Regardless, the interviewer's body language implies the candidate is imposing, and the interviewer would rather be elsewhere.
 It’s not fair, and the candidate doesn’t deserve it.
 Stop that.

 This kind of goes along with being unprepared but then takes it a step further.
 Not being able to keep candidates straight, not having a copy of the resume to reference during the interview, and not being able to answer reasonable candidate questions about job expectations and responsibilities shows a lack of organization, and (like so many other things on this list) gives the impression that the interviewer doesn’t respect the candidate’s time.

 Why should you care?
 Again, it's a "buyer's market," right?